-- Stay Safe at College 360 A video and discussion on common campus safety issues such as protecting your possessions and identity, controlling behavior, everyday safety, common-sense defense, and safe travel. - Surviving the Active Shooter: Student Version - An important presentation on recognizing and surviving this unlikely but dangerous event, including strategies to increase "Situational Awareness." - Active Shooter Video The University of New Haven Police Department produced a video which can be found on the Public Safety page on MyCharger. - Campus Safety Walk The University of New Haven Police Department, in partnership with the Lee College of Criminal Justice and Forensic Sciences, ACJA, students, and staff, will join together for an evening walk around campus.
-The campus will be divided into zones, and groups will walk their zone noting possible hazardous conditions and any recommendations for safety improvements, and a report will be compiled so that issues can be addressed. - Personal Protection and Self Awareness Personal protection and self awareness training is provided through the University of New Haven Police Department.
+- Stay Safe at College 360 A video and discussion on common campus safety issues such as protecting your possessions and identity, controlling behavior, everyday safety, common-sense defense, and safe travel. - Surviving the Active Shooter: Student Version An important presentation on recognizing and surviving this unlikely but dangerous event, including strategies to increase "Situational Awareness." - Active Shooter Video The University of New Haven Police Department produced a video which can be found on the Public Safety page on myCharger. - Campus Safety Walk The University of New Haven Police Department, in partnership with the Lee College of Criminal Justice and Forensic Sciences, ACJA, students, and staff, will join together for an evening walk around campus.
+The campus will be divided into zones, and groups will walk their zone noting possible hazardous conditions and any recommendations for safety improvements, and a report will be compiled so that issues can be addressed. - Personal Protection and Self Awareness Personal protection and self awareness training is provided through the University of New Haven Police Department. - Mobile Safety Escort The University offers a mobile Safety Escort (golf cart) that is operated by a security guard traveling between certain areas on campus at night.